zaiisao/Documentation/en/Interactive Broadcast/start_live_windows.md

 }
 ```

-### Sample code
-You can find the sample code logic in the [OpenLive-Windows](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-Windows) demo project.
 ## Run the project
 Run the project on your Windows device.
 When you set the role as the broadcaster and successfully join a video broadcast, you can see the video view of yourself in the app.
 When you set the role as the audience and successfully join a video broadcast, you can see the video view of the broadcaster in the app.